jobdone-official/jobdone-nexus-cli/README.md

 - `--hostname`: The hostname for the system being installed.
 - `--ssh-private-key-name`: The filename of the SSH private key to be used for secure connections.
 - `--ssh-public-key-name`: The filename of the SSH public key corresponding to the private key.
+- `--zerotier-network-id`: The network ID for the ZeroTier network.
 - `--zerotier-ip-prefix`: The IP prefix for ZeroTier network configurations.
 - `--trmm-mesh-agent`, `--trmm-api-url`, `--trmm-client-id`, `--trmm-site-id`, `--trmm-auth-key`: Parameters required for Tactical RMM integration.
 - `--static-ip`, `--gateway`, `--netmask`, `--dns`: Optional parameters for static IP network configuration.